KISS Racing

 Buoy Racing

-In the buoy format used during the All Islands and Labor Day Regatta, boats will be divided into appropriate fleets depending on handicap.
+Buoy racing is the classic KISS Race series.
+If necessary boats will be divided into appropriate fleets depending on handicap.
 We try for three one-lap races: windward-leeward-windward back to the start-finish line, about 2 miles total.
 As soon as everyone finishes, we start the timing sequence for the next race.
-A typical race takes 40 to 50 minutes and no starts after 1:00 pm.
+A typical race takes 40 to 50 minutes and no starts after 2:00 pm.
 Multiple short races maximize the number of starts, which many of us consider the most fun part of a race.
-Unless otherwise noted races will be started with a standard start (5-4-1) on a 10 minute warning.
-If we are unable to provide a committee boat the schedule will indicate No Host Buoy Racing (NHBR).
+Unless otherwise noted races will be started with a standard start (5-4-1) on a 10 minute warning.If we are unable to provide a committee boat the schedule will indicate No Host Buoy Racing (NHBR).
 Marks will be set and a time start will be used.
 Boats will self report.
-These races will not count towards the KISS Series.